BearDimonR/beeradvocate-knowledge-base/README.md

 MATCH (l:Location)<-[:LOCATES]-(b:Brewery)-[:PRODUCES]->(:Beer)-[:HAS_COMMENT]->(comment:Comment)
 WITH l, COUNT(comment) AS numComments
 WHERE numComments > 0
-RETURN l.brewery_city AS City, l.brewery_country AS Country, l.brewery_province AS Province, numComments AS NumberOfComments ORDER BY numComments DESC
+RETURN l.city AS City, l.country AS Country, l.province AS Province, numComments AS NumberOfComments ORDER BY numComments DESC
 LIMIT 5
 ```